Frequently Asked Questions

 During waking nights, our carers remain vigilant throughout their night shift, providing uninterrupted monitoring, support and care to individuals who may have intricate needs or require frequent assistance overnight.
 Their duties may include administering medication, addressing personal care needs, responding to emergencies, or managing other needs that may surface during the night.

-In contrast, during sleeping nights, caregivers sleep for a portion of their night shift, ensuring, however, that they are present in the client’s home throughout the night to lend assistance if required.
+In contrast, during sleeping nights, carers sleep for a portion of their night shift, ensuring, however, that they are present in the client’s home throughout the night to lend assistance if required.

-The decision between opting for waking nights or sleeping nights hinges on the specific requirements, condition and preferences of the client.
-These factors will be comprehensively discussed during your initial nursing assessment to determine the most fitting arrangement.
+The decision between opting for waking nights or sleeping nights hinges on the specific requirements, condition, and preferences of the client, and often there is a need to flex between the two.
+Draycott’s fully managed service allows for this flexibility and all factors will be comprehensively discussed throughout your care, as well as during your initial nursing assessment, to determine the most fitting arrangement.

 We appreciate the crucial role of care continuity in providing a dependable and constant support network for our clients.
 While we endeavour to uphold this continuity at all times, there are times when certain circumstances will not make this feasible.

 Our dedicated team members, renowned for their exceptional caregiving, also require personal days and holiday breaks.
-Furthermore, in scenarios necessitating round-the-clock care, this may require a duo of carers operating on alternating shifts with scheduled breaks, to maintain their wellness and ensure the delivery of uncompromised care.
+Furthermore, in scenarios necessitating round-the-clock care, this may require a regular team of carers operating on alternating shifts with scheduled breaks, to maintain their wellness and ensure the delivery of uncompromised care.

 We adopt proactive strategies to keep you abreast of any changes in your care team.
 In the event of a planned absence or relief requirement, we ensure you are notified well in advance.
 Your peace of mind is paramount to us, so we provide the name of the substitute carer to preserve the safety and transparency of your care.

-During a nurse assessment visit, one of our qualified nurses visits the client’s home to evaluate their care needs and ascertain the level and type of support required.
+During an assessment visit, one of our team visits the client’s home, hospital, or hotel, to evaluate their care needs and ascertain the level and type of support required.
 The goal of this assessment is to gather comprehensive information about the client’s health status, daily activities, mobility, medication management and overall well-being.

 This meeting serves as an opportunity to familiarise ourselves with the client and their family, their preferences and their objectives for receiving care.
 It also promotes shared decision-making and ensures we fully comprehend the specifications of the care package.
 This information aids us in crafting a holistic care plan that aligns with the client’s wishes and needs, benefiting from the input of a clinical professional who can provide support and advice.
 Typically, a nurse assessment takes an hour and a half at the client’s home.